 - Furthermore, a rise in unemployment can adversely affect consumer confidence and consumer spending.
 The fear of unemployment can cause a rise in savings which further reduce economic growth.
 Keynes referred to this as a paradox of thrift.

 - Types of unemployment.

 - Graphs of UK unemployment

 - The role of Aggregate Demand in solving unemployment

-- Involuntary unemployment – Keynes argued that deficiency of demand in economy led to ‘involuntary unemployment’ workers wanting a job at market wage, but insufficient levels occuring.
+- Involuntary unemployment – Keynes argued that deficiency of demand in the economy led to ‘involuntary unemployment’ workers wanting a job at market wage, but insufficient levels occurring.